-To date there are only few research projects that focus specifically on the Lagotto Romagnolo and all of the studies are conducted in Europe.
-The Lagotto Romagnolo is still a very rare breed in the United States but our plan is to learn from other countries where the popularity of this breed has grown in a very short time.
+To date there are a few research projects that focus specifically on the Lagotto Romagnolo and all of the studies are conducted in Europe.

-The Lagotto Romagnolo is a healthy and rustic working dog.
-We will support any effort to keep the breed that way.
+The breed is a healthy and rustic working dog.
+We will support efforts to keep the breed that way.
 Healthy, stable and long-living.

-With our fundraisers, each year we will support research institutes that focus on health issues that can relate to the Lagotto Romagnolo.
-We work with a Scientific Advisory Board that makes recommendations on whom to support and why.
-We will publish the decision made by the end of the year on our webpage and Facebook page.
+With our fundraisers, each year we will support research institutes and projects that focus on health issues that can relate to the Lagotto Romagnolo.